graboskyc/OpKanban/Readme.md

 # Op Kanban

 ## Background
-A simple Blazor Server app (with docker support or wrapped in Electron) to build out a Kanban Board.
+A simple Blazor Server app (with docker support or wrapped in Electron) to build out a some account management tasks for Solutions Architects.
 Data and authentication is using MongoDB Atlas and MongoDB Realm Sync.

+## Features
+* Run in Docker or Electron desktop app
+* Track opportunities and details about them in a Kanban Board layout
+* Tack contacts for the purposes of champion building

 ## Running yourself
 ### DB Prep